Discard Aggro Deck Guide & Matchups

 - Adapt your playstyle to your draw.
 If you have a Favorite, avoid trading to set up for it properly.
 If you are on the Jinx gameplan and have no Crowd Favorite, aim to trade as much as possible.

-Mulligan for: Zaunite Urchin, Draven, Juri-Rig, House Spider, Astute Academic; Poro Cannon, Vision, Flame Chompers, Crowd Favorite – if you already have a good hand.
+Mulligan for: Zaunite Urchin, Draven, Juri-Rig, House Spider, Legion Rearguard; Poro Cannon, Vision, Flame Chompers, Crowd Favorite – if you already have a good hand.

 - They have neither board-wipes nor healing, so they can struggle to deal with your early board flood aggression.